 Currently, the wildflowers local to the Arastradero Preserve are not available in bulk form, and seeds harvested from the preserve would need to be sent off to a seed company where they would be sown, harvested, tested for purity and resown over a number of years until there would be enough seed to cover the 70 acres, Dremann said.

 The land became inundated with non-native weeds because of centuries of cattle over-grazing.
 Today it is susceptible to non-native species like the medusahead, which has been steadily creeping into the preserve, said Claire Elliott, a senior ecologist at Acterra, a local environmental nonprofit.
 Acterra is the official steward of the city-owned preserve.

-But native bunchgrasses like purple needlegrass, the official California state grass are unlike most of the non-native annuals covering the hills.
-The purple needlegrass is better for the environment because its deep roots allow water to more easily infiltrate the soil.
-This infiltration ensures less soil erosion and decreases the amount of water runoff, which keeps the water flowing from the mountains to the Bay purer.
+But native bunchgrasses — like purple needlegrass, the official California state grass — are unlike most of the non-native annuals covering the hills.
+The purple needlegrass is better for the environment because its deep roots allow water to more easily infiltrate the soil, Elliott said.
+This infiltration ensures less soil erosion and decreases the amount of water runoff, which keeps the water flowing from the mountains to the Bay purer, she said.
 Additionally, the perennial bunchgrasses hold on to their water throughout the dry summer months, which would make potential grassfires less intense.